TTNO1/ConfigValidation4j/README.md

 	<img src="https://img.shields.io/github/forks/ttno1/configvalidation4j?color=yellow" alt="Forks">
 </p>

-## Overview
+# Overview
 A Java library for easily validating configurations before the configuration data is needed.<br><br>
 Instead of getting a value from a configuration when you need it and supplying a default value if it is invalid or missing, this library allows you to validate the entire configuration at initialization and stop if it is invalid.
-This library enables basic type checking for all Java primitives, lists, and configuration subsections (maps) as well as validating more advanced "filters" that can be written by you or selected from a provided set of common filters.
+This library functions as a validation layer on top of whatever means you use to get your configuration data.
+It enables basic type checking for all Java primitives, lists, and configuration subsections (maps) as well as validating more advanced "filters" that can be written by you or selected from a provided set of common filters.
 Filters also allow you to convert the configuration data into a new type, such as from a String to a URI, to make life easier when you need to access the data later.
+That also means that you can refer to configuration data in a "statically typed" way and no longer have to rely on passing string paths into getter methods hoping the return value will be what you need.
+#### Strengths
+- Immediate validation of entire config
+- Works on top of any configuration source
+- Customizable filters
+- Data type conversion
+- "Statically typed" configuration data
+- Easy to use
+#### Weaknesses
+- Underlying limitations of configuration source are carried through
+- Nested Lists (see [below](#limitations) for details)
-#### Maven Snippet
+### Maven Snippet
 ```xml
 <dependency>
 	<groupId>io.github.ttno1</groupId>